Fawazahfr/Continuous_Learning/Backend/Tech/docker.md

 ### Volumes, Env, and Dependency

+### Docker files

+#### Good Practices

+Copying - Always copy into a folder, not COPY . .

+Run vs CMD - CMD is exactly like the run function, however CMD tells the Dockerfile that this is the 'ultimate' run command, or what the service is dependent on the success of; this way Docker knows to end or report when this CMD run goes awry

 ### Docker-compose

 What does it do?: Automates many lines of docker, and simplifies a lot of the service setup based on its service configs.
 Great for scaling, as it can start/stop all container services with one liners.